-Arizona College - Mesa was not ranked in College Factual's 2021 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+Arizona College - Mesa was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 Arizona College - Mesa has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.

 At Arizona College - Mesa, the student to faculty ratio is 20 to 1.
 Compared to the national average of 15 to 1, this is somewhat high.
 This could mean that class sizes may be larger than they are at other colleges or universities or that professors may be required to teach more classes.

 The freshmen retention rate of 42% tells us that most first-year, full-time students don't stick around for a second year at Arizona College - Mesa.
 Students may have a variety of reasons for this, such as only intending to attend a school for one year while they brush up on certain subjects.

 During the 2017-2018 academic year, there were 355 full-time undergraduates at Arizona College - Mesa.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Arizona College - Mesa, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Arizona College - Mesa, approximately 94% of students took out student loans averaging $6,863 a year.
 That adds up to $27,452 over four years for those students.

 The student loan default rate at Arizona College - Mesa is 14.0%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.